 Before heading to the airport, make sure to know which terminal your flight is departing from.
 Plan to arrive at the airport two hours before a domestic flight and three hours before an international flight.
 The dropdowns to the right will give you tips for your selected mode of transportation.

-Metro Transit buses and the light rail are running on a reduced schedule.
 Check the most recent schedule to plan your ride.
 Face coverings are required while riding on Metro Transit.

 Groome: All service suspended.
 (St. Cloud, Duluth, Eau Claire, La Crosse, Rochester)